 However, where there is light, there also shadow.
 The platform indeed has some obvious drawbacks which influence its popularity:

 - Limited Addons – The platform has limited addons.
 Although it can be written, many newbies feel difficult to handle the whole process by themselves.

 - Small Community – There aren’t many active members on its forum yet.
-As a result, it is hard for users to find effective solutions in its community.
+As a result, it is hard for users to find effective solutions in their community.

-WordPress, alternatively, is currently listed as the most popular and credible software package to build any kind of websites with any complexity.
+WordPress, alternatively, is currently listed as the most popular and credible software package to build any kind of website with any complexity.
 Providing enough functionality to appeal to a wide variety of users (newbies and experts alike), the platform has earned the love and loyalty of millions of people all over the world.
+It is extremely flexible which is the main reason why it is a popular choice to build a website.
+You can use WordPress to build almost any kind of website imaginable!
 It managed to dominate the CMS landscape due to the following reasons:

 - Popularity – WordPress is indisputably the most welcomed piece of software out there.

-- Usability – WordPress is extremely intuitive and easy work with even for the greenest of users.
+- Usability – WordPress is extremely intuitive and easy to work with even for the greenest of users.

 - Search Engine Friendly – WordPress puts much importance on SEO, offering numerous plugins in this regard in order to get high positions in search engines.

 - Large community – WordPress community is extremely huge filled with both enthusiasts and webmasters.
 They provide a welcoming place to go in case you got stuck.